f5devcentral/f5-distributed-cloud-labs-101/application/docs/state4/createREsite.rst

 #.
 Under *Customer Virtual Sites*, click the *Configure* link.

 #.
-Select the Virtual Site you created in the previous section.
+Select the Virtual Site of REs you created in the previous section.

     |recs-vs|